the

 The Beginning

-The little bird was being pushed out of the nest.
 It was my chance to fly, but it was also my chance to stumble and quite possibly fall on my face.
 I was scared, plain and simple.
-I was entering a world where money was earned, spent, and sometimes saved by people who looked a lot like me.
-Except there was a problem — I knew nothing about money and how to manage it.
+I was entering a world where money was earned, spent and sometimes saved by people who looked a lot like me.
+Except there was a problem: I knew nothing about money and how to manage it.
+My journey was just getting started, but I was winging it.
+Because of my lack of financial education, I made many mistakes.
+My intentions were good, but the results were bad.
+That continued for many years.

 Chapter 2